pzemla/Classification-of-chord-sequences-using-LSTM/README.md

 The goal of this project is to build a Long Short Term Memory (LSTM) neural network to classify sequences into one of 5 classes.
 LSTM is implemented using Python with the Pytorch library.
 This project serves as an educational exercise and practical application of deep learning techniques to sequence classification tasks.

+The training and test data are chord sequences with the assigned composer of a chord sequence saved in a pkl file.
+The goal of the network is to classify sequences into the appropriate composer.

 The number of sequences per composer is unbalanced (as shown in histogram below), making the network difficult to train as it tends to classify all sequences into one class/composer.
 In order to train the network more balanced, weights were assigned to classes based on their number of sequences (the fewer sequences a class has, the bigger weight assigned to it).

 ![image](https://github.com/pzemla/Classification-of-chord-sequences-using-LSTM/assets/135070990/fa600388-5e6b-44b6-a052-e98630cbc7c7)